mtekin72/jsonPlaceHolderAPI/README.md

 Retrieving a list of Posts

-Each pos id numbers for user 9 retrieved.
+Each pos id numbers for user (In this example: 9) retrieved.
 By using for loop, each request for every single post ID requests were made.

 REQUEST